douglasgreen/duolingo/french/vocab.md

 - the bread - le pain
 - the brother - le frère
 - the bus - le bus
-- the cafe - le café
+- the cafe; the coffee - le café
 - the car - la voiture
 - the cat - le chat
 - the check (bill) - l'addition (f.)
 - the cheese - le fromage
 - the chocolate - le chocolat
-- the cinema - le cinéma
+- the cinema; the movie theater - le cinéma
-- the coffee - le café
-- the college - le collège; l'université (f.)
+- the college - le collège
 - the croissant - le croissant
-- the cup - la tasse
+- the cup; the mug - la tasse
-- the daughter - la fille
+- the daughter; the girl - la fille
 - the dessert - le dessert
 - the dog - le chien
 - the family - la famille
 - the father - le père
 - the garden - le jardin
-- the girl - la fille
 - the glass (drinking) - le verre (à boire)
 - the grandfather - le grand-père
 - the grandmother - la grand-mère
-- the home - la maison
+- the home; the house - la maison
 - the horse - le cheval
 - the hospital - l'hôpital (m.)
 - the hotel - l'hôtel (m.)
-- the house - la maison
 - the husband - le mari
-- the job - le travail; l'emploi (m.)
+- the job - l'emploi (m.)
-- the journalist - le journaliste; la journaliste
+- the journalist - le journaliste/la journaliste
 - the juice - le jus
 - the - le (m.)/la (f.)/les (pl.)
 - the man - l'homme (m.)
 - the mother - la mère
-- the movie theater - le cinéma
-- themselves - eux-mêmes; elles-mêmes
+- themselves - eux-mêmes/elles-mêmes
-- the mug - la tasse
 - the music - la musique
 - the orange - l'orange (f.)
 - the owl - la chouette; le hibou